 After a successful fledging, the parents leave the colony for a year at sea before returning to breed again, completing a two-year cycle.
 If the pair fails to breed they may return in consecutive years until they are successful.

 Adolescents return to look for a mate at 3–8 years of age.
 They gather on ridgelines where the male birds display their virility by stretching their wings, throwing their heads up and screaming raucously, while admiring females gather round and take part in elaborate courtship rituals.
+Which sounds exactly like other reality show streams, but let the record show, we did it first(ish).
+Learn more about toroa.

 5) Archey’s frog dads don’t shirk parental duty